nshiab/sda-docs-fine-tuning/README.md

 - `deno task train` - Train models with automatic loss tracking
 - `deno task charts` - Generate visualization charts
 - `deno task all` - Run the complete pipeline (generate → train → charts)
-- `deno task clean` - Clean cache directories

 ## Generating training data

-> [!TIP]
-> If you are only interested in training models, skip this section.
-All the
-> training data is already in the repository.

 To generate the training data, the `sda/generate.ts` script fetches the latest documentation and then generates questions and answers with several open-weight